Alston railway station: Demise and closure

 Alston became an unstaffed halt in 1969, with Lambley succeeding three years earlier.
 Featherstone Park and Slaggyford were reduced to unstaffed halt status in 1954, along with Coanwood in 1955.

-The line was originally marked for closure in the 1960s, under the Beeching plan, however the lack of an all-weather road kept it open.
+The line was originally marked for closure in the 1960s, however the lack of an all-weather road kept it open.
 Following improvements to the road network, including a temporary level crossing over the branch at Lambley, the line was closed on 3 May 1976 by the British Railways Board, with the last train working two days earlier.
 The line was replaced in part by a bus service, which was operated by Ribble Motor Services.

 South Tynedale Railway

 In July 1983, the station reopened as part of the South Tynedale Railway, also serving as the organisation's headquarters.
 The narrow-gauge heritage railway operates along a 5 mi section of the former Alston Line, which closed to passengers in May 1976.
 The railway serves former stations at Slaggyford and Alston, as well as purpose-built stations at Lintley Halt and Kirkhaugh.